CanonicalLtd/maas-docs/en/installconfig-add-nodes.md

 commission steps are separate.
 This allows an administrator to "accept" an enlisted machine into MAAS.

-As an alternative to enlistment, an administrator can [add a node manually](#add-a-node-manually) (below).
+As an alternative to enlistment, an administrator can add a node manually (see [below][anchor-add-a-node-manually]).
 Typically this is done when enlistment doesn't work for some reason.

 ## KVM guest nodes